ComputeCanada/hss23/content/dmp.md

 **Beth Knazook**: Beth Knazook is the Preservation Coordinator for the Alliance RDM team, and a member of the Preservation Expert Group.
 She is involved with work on developing a preservation pipeline in Canada, and has recently been working with the CoreTrustSeal Certification Cohort group to support data repository certification efforts.

 **Robyn Nicholson**: Robyn Nicholson (she/her/elle) is the Data Management Planning Coordinator with the Digital Research Alliance of Canada, and a member of the Data Management Planning Expert Group (DMPEG).
-In her role, she helps support, maintain, and strategically develop platforms, services, policies, and resources that support researchers and institutions in meeting their data management planning needs, including the DMP Assistant
+In her role, she helps support, maintain, and strategically develop platforms, services, policies, and resources that support researchers and institutions in meeting their data management planning needs, including the DMP Assistant.

 **Yvette Rancourt**: As part of the FRDR curation team, Yvette Rancourt (they/them) works with researchers and data managers to support the FAIRness of their data.
 Yvette also participates in data curation initiatives and community building as a member of the Curation Expert Group.